Table of Contents

 She launched the “Negro Project” and advocated for eugenics to keep black Americans from breeding.
 She even called for “the gradual suppression, elimination, and eventual extinction, of defective stocks — those human weeds which threaten the blooming of the finest flowers of American civilization.”
 Her approach was both quiet and extremely loud and obvious at the same time, as seen below:

 In a 1939 letter to Dr. C. J. Gamble, Sanger urged him to get over his reluctance to hire “a full time Negro physician“ as the “colored Negroes…can get closer to their own members and more or less lay their cards on the table which means their ignorance, superstitions and doubt.”
 Like the abortion lobby today, Sanger urged Dr. Gamble to enlist the help of spiritual leaders to justify their deadly work, writing, “We do not want word to go out that we want to exterminate the Negro population, and the minister is the man who can straighten out that idea if it ever occurs to any of their more rebellious members.”

 Such actions need to stop– and I intend to keep writing about them until they do.

 Famous Politicians Who Were Affiliated With The KKK:

-Politicians do and say things when people, especially people with fat checks pay them money.
-Look at the racist history of politicians and how the genocide and dumbing down about eating right has pervaded the black community.
+Politicians do and say things when people with fat checks pay them money.
+Look at the racist history of politicians and how the genocide and dumbing down about eating rights have pervaded the black community.
 Follow the money.
-If you want to learn more about fast food related injuries in our modern corporate culture, follow us right here.
+Follow us if you want to learn more about fast food-related injuries in our modern corporate culture.